TeppoJouttenus/curating/modules/curate.md

 # Tasks

 Below are the different tasks for you to do as a curator.
-Each has estimates for the required time and volume of output.
-They are meant to give you something to start with but we know that you are responsible professionals and will use your time well.
+Each has estimates for the required time and volume of output but we know that you are responsible professionals and will use your time well.
 So don't feel too constrained by our estimates.

 > Please let us know whenever you have ideas on how to best achieve an awesome discovery experience.

 Our plan is to have 2-3 curators for each topic stream.
 The estimated effort below is for one curator.

 1. **Review links**.
-About 100 links / month, about 3 hr / month.
-Links will be submitted both by individual users and by “foragers” that are created by Outlearn and automatically pull candidate links from sources such as Reddit, Hacker News, newsletters, blogs, etc. This is the first task because we want you to review the links submitted by users as quickly as possible.
-If each curator reviews links a few times a week, the turnaround time will be short.
+About 50-100 links / month, about 1-2 hr / month.
+Candidate links will come from sources such as Reddit, Hacker News, newsletters, blogs, etc.

 2. **Submit links**.
-If you see any awesome content that's not in the catalog, please add it in.
+If you come across any awesome content that's not in the catalog, please [add it in](https://www.outlearn.com/links/contribute).
 In the future, we may feature your profile image next to links that you submit.

 3. **Create Learning Paths**.
-About 1-2 paths / month, about 2-4 hr / month.
+About 1-3 paths / month, about 2-7 hr / month.
 Learning Paths take a collection of Modules and combine them in ways that is more than the sum of the parts.
 Some Modules will come from the catalog and others will be written by you.
 Paths adds the most value to learners so try to **maximize the amount of time spent building paths**.
 Possible Path ideas include:
     * Comparison of different libraries for a given task
     * Common mistakes to avoid when doing X
     * Pro tips when doing Y